Meet the National Awards Advisory Group

 ‘To be able to read about the amazing acts of bravery, honour and courage across our membership and to be able to recognise and reward these people is hugely important.

 Catherine joined Girlguiding aged five and progressed through the sections to become an adult volunteer, before joining Scouts in 2014.
-Catherine currently holds a role as Cubs Section Team Leader and also helps to support Duke of Edinburgh and King's Scout Award at District level.
+Catherine currently holds a role as Cubs Section Team Leader as well as being a Group Trustee and Quartermaster.

 Catherine gained her medical degree in 2017, and is now working as a GP in Derbyshire.